merenlab/anvio.org/help/main/programs/anvi-profile/index.md

 ### Ancient DNA friendly SNV profiling

 By default, anvi'o will report variable nucleotides and their allele frequencies from any nucleotide position in a given short read found in the BAM file.
-However, there are some applications where the observed variation in short reads will depend on the location of the nucleotide positions in the read.
-For instance, in ancient DNA sequencing, the start and the end of short reads often suffer from DNA damage, leading to an increased number of single-nucleotide variants that emerge from the edges of short reads when they are aligned to a reference.
+Although, there are some applications where the observed variation in short reads will depend on the location of the nucleotide positions in the read.
+For instance, in ancient DNA sequencing, the start and the end of short reads are often suffer from DNA damage, leading to an increased number of single-nucleotide variants that emerge from the edges of short reads when they are aligned to a reference.
 The program <span class="artifact-p">[anvi-profile](/help/main/programs/anvi-profile)</span> has an additional parameter to mitigate this: `--skip-edges`, which can be used like this:

 <div class="codeblock" markdown="1">
 anvi&#45;profile &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \